 This "Purpose of and Need for Action" chapter describes why the National Park Service (NPS) is taking action at this time with respect to winter use in the interior of Yellowstone National Park (Yellowstone or the park).
-This Winter Use Plan / Environmental Impact Statement (plan/EIS) presents seven action alternatives for managing winter use, including oversnow vehicle (OSV) use, and assesses the impacts that could result if the park were to take no action at all (no-action alternative) or implements any of the seven action alternatives.
-Upon conclusion of the plan/EIS and decision-making process, the alternative selected for implementation will become the winter use plan, which will specifically address the issue of OSV use in the interior of the park.
+This draft Winter Use Plan / Environmental Impact Statement (plan/EIS) presents six action alternatives for managing winter use, including oversnow vehicle (OSV) use, and assesses the impacts that could result if the park were to take no action at all (no-action alternative) or implements any of the six action alternatives.
+Upon conclusion of the draft plan/EIS and decision-making process, the alternative selected for implementation will become the winter use plan, which will specifically address the issue of OSV use in the interior of the park for at least the next 20 years.
 It will also form the basis for a special regulation to manage OSV use in the park should an alternative be selected that allows OSV use to continue.